edixn/profile-hyde/resume.md

 As the Marketing and Recruiting Coodinator for the Career Leadership Academy I am in charge of recruiting a team of Ambassadors to assist me in marketing and promoting the CLA program

-* Recruited a team of motivated students to assit me in helping promote the CLA program
+* Recruited a team of motivated students to assit in promoting the CLA program
-* Marketed the CLA program by tabeling, planning events, and talking to classes
+* Marketed the CLA program by tabeling, planning events, and talking to various organizations

 #### OrderUp from Groupon